 The Stanegate is presumed to have started at Corbridge and run west to at least Vindolanda creating the first Roman defensive line in Britain although its initial purpose was that of a strategic road.

 The line of the Wall is shown in red.

 Although we do have some spectacular sites along the Wall there are areas where virtually nothing remains unfortunately.
 Large areas remain to be excavated in years to come but this will be done with due consideration to the future of the Wall and local populations living around it.
-Future generations who may excavate with a far better understanding of the methods used to carry out research and one day, you, the visitor to this site may just make that personal trek to the monument if you have not already done so and, like me, may even be inspired to research its history in greater depth.
-Many wonderful memories can be made along its stretches and the views are often very spectacular... enjoy.
+Future generations may excavate with a far better understanding of the methods used to carry out research for the betterment of ours and future generations.
+One day, if you have not already, you may just make that personal trek to the monument and, like myself over the years, may even begin to research its history in greater depth.
+If you manage to visit the Wall all I will say is take everything in and enjoy.